atrocore/atropim/docs/en/faq/consulting-implementation-and-support.md

-## How long does it take to implement TreoPIM?
+## How long does it take to implement AtroPIM?

-The implementation of TreoPIM takes from four weeks.
+The implementation of AtroPIM takes from four weeks.
 The time depends very much on how many individual requirements and special features you have.
 However, this deadline depends not only on us, but much more on you, because you have to participate in the project.

-## How is the project implementation organized at TreoLabs GmbH?
+## How is the project implementation organized?

-We have been specializing in e-commerce for a long time and have built up extensive know-how in this area that allowed us to develop TreoPIM.
+We have been specializing in e-commerce for a long time and have built up extensive know-how in this area that allowed us to develop AtroPIM.
 Thanks to an agile project approach, we ensure that the end result fully meets the requirements.

 *We implement a project as follows:*

 1. First we start with a kickoff meeting and discuss with you the goals and all the most important tasks to be implemented in the project.
-2. Then we discuss your data model and configure TreoPIM accordingly.
+2. Then we discuss your data model and configure AtroPIM accordingly.
 3. The detailed requirements are then formulated and divided into sprints in descending order of importance.
 The most important requirements are implemented in the first sprints and the less important ones in the following sprints.
 4. Each sprint is approved separately by the customer, and the resulting comments, changes and enhancements are then implemented in the subsequent sprint.